Ali-Mikael/IS-course/README.md

 # IS-course
-Homework for course led by Tero Karvinen
+Homework for Information Security course led by Tero Karvinen